cnoam/iem_teachinglab/databricks/README.md

 # Enforcing quota
 In order to save money, I defined the following policy:

-  Each cluster can be up (comulative time) up to T minutes every day. <br>
+  Each cluster can be up (cumulative time) to T minutes every day. <br>
   At midnight the count is reset.<br>
   When a cluster reaches (or exceeds) the quota, it is terminated and cannot be turned on until the next cyle (next day)